jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```

 - #### <span style="color:green">**GREEN**</span>: make it pass
-    update `test_assertion_errors_with_equality` to make it pass
+    change `test_assertion_errors_with_equality` to make it pass

     ```python
         self.assertNotEqual(False, None)
     ```
-    the terminal updates to show passing tests
+    the terminal now shows all tests are passing

-    We now know that in python
+    We have learned that in python
     - `True` is `True`
     - `True` is not `False`
     - `False` is `False`